billyham/EventsList-Web-Client/README.md

 To see a current implementation, visit the [mock site](http://kitschplayer.com/events/)

 __A note about security and authentication on the mock site:__
-_Published events are viewable by anyone.
-Any authenticated user can create a new draft event (currently, you won't be able to edit the event or add an image).
-For authentication, sign in with your Apple account.
-Only the site's owner is allowed to publish, delete or edit events._
+_For authentication, sign in with your Apple account.
+Any authenticated user can create a new draft event.
+Only the site's owner is allowed to publish a draft event.
+Published events are viewable to everyone, draft events are only visible to the authenticated user._

 ---
 ### About EventsList Web Client